Tips for Cost-Efficient Lighting

 6. Snap quick-clamp plug on end of cord.

-TIP: Plug will penetrate cord and connect with wires inside; no need to strip cord.
+Plug will penetrate cord and connect with wires inside; no need to strip cord.